ChristianAlicaba2002/E-commerce_frontend/README.md

-This project is for frontEnd project called E-commerce.
+This system is for frontEnd project called E-commerce.